Gaza Appeal

 Donate Now

-Act now to support the Irish Red Cross emergency response to the humanitarian crisis in Gaza
+Support the emergency response to the catastrophic humanitarian crisis in Gaza

 1.9 million people